 Authorisation and override

-The Act overcomes barriers to data sharing through an authorisation to override Commonwealth, state or territory laws when appropriate safeguards are in place.
+The Act overcomes barriers to data sharing through an authorisation to override Commonwealth, State or Territory laws, that would otherwise prohibit the sharing, collection and use of certain data when appropriate safeguards are in place.

 The Act does not override the Privacy Act 1988 and the sharing, collection and use of data under the Scheme must be consistent with the Privacy Act.